wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ###  Step 1.2: Deploy the REST API

 For the REST API to be invokable, you need to deploy it.
-To deploy the REST API., follow the steps given below:
+To deploy the REST API, follow the steps given below:

 1. Navigate to the Choreo Console.
 You will be viewing an overview of the `readingList` REST API.